 As a novice, I got my start with bitcoin in 2013 on the now defunct Mt.Gox exchange, and restarted my trading on Coinbase in Winter of 2017.
 Coinbase is a simple, easy-to-use spot exchange and fiat on-ramp to buying bitcoin and/or some altcoins.

 Have I made some Money in the past while trading Bitcoin?

 Yes, no big deal.
 Have I ever lost some money?
-Yes as well.
-Nobody makes money on every trade.
+Yes, as well.
+Nobody makes money on every trade all the time.
 Here’s why.

 “Because I have a tendency to be overly optimistic and get overly excited about something that is too good to be true.
 Then I do not pay enough attention to the basics.
 Too many times did I believe that I deserve a break and great fortunes finally must be heading my way.
 FOMO (the Fear Of Missing Out) had gotten the better of me on many occasions.
 Sometimes I am greedy and I want it all so badly.”

 I say all that only to make my case in point.
 The above mentioned realities are ever so persistent in many a professional trader’s life.
 These are what trip up beginning traders alike.
 Keeping emotions in check is key to doing much better!
 That, though, will take a bit of experience.

-In any case, a few successful big trades will usually outdo the smaller, losing trades.
+In any case, a few successful big trades will usually more than compensate for the smaller, losing trades.

 The digital currency market, like most any other financial asset market, is a psychological battleground.